 Tips for Renting a Car in Italy

-Renting a car in Italy note: the presence of ZTLs, which are restricted traffic zones, mean driving in italy can be challenging at times.
+Renting a Car in Italy tip: the presence of ZTLs, which are restricted traffic zones, mean driving in italy can be challenging at times.
 However, once you understand how they operate it’s easy to avoid breaking the rules and the fines that follow!

-Renting a car in Italy note: once you plan your trip by car in Italy it’s relatively easy to visit all parts of the country.
+Renting a Car in Italy tip: once you plan your trip by car in Italy it’s relatively easy to visit all parts of the country.
 A little advance planning is needed for arriving in bustling cities like Turin, Milan, Verona, Venice, Rome and Florence

-Italy is a very popular destination during the summer months so it pays to reserve your rental car well in advance both in pricing and availability.
-We recommend using RentalCars.com to reserve your car as they have the best selection and prices that we’ve found – click here to book now!
+Italy is a very popular destination during the summer months so it’s worth reserving your car well in advance for the best availability.
+We recommend using RentalCars.com to reserve your car as we’ve found them to have an excellent selection and very competitive prices – click here to book now!

-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
-We use RentalCars.com, where we always find the best rental car selection and prices.
+We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
+We use RentalCars.com, where we always find a great selection and competitive prices – check prices now!

 Italy has good roads and, therefore, a standard size rental car is fine.

 - If you’re planning on spending a lot of time in cities then a smaller car is easier to navigate and park.